benjaminsainz/ECAC-S/README.md

 **Important**: You will need to have previously installed some basic data science packages such as NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn).

-A test.py file is provided with this example for a more straight-forward approach to using the algorithm.
+An ``example.py`` file is provided with this example for a more straight-forward approach to using the algorithm.

 I hope ECAC-S is a powerful asset for your data science toolkit,